 - The Hy4Heat programme, which demonstrated the use of hydrogen-ready appliances in homes.
 Read more here.

 - As a precursor to the launch of Hydrogen Communites, a smaller ‘neighbourhood trial’ will take place.
 Called H100 Fife, this will be run by SGN in Fife, Scotland, supplying 100% hydrogen to around 300 homes.
 This will demonstrate that hydrogen, transported in a newly installed gas network, can heat homes.
 You can find out more about that project here.

 The potential Hydrogen Village programme in Whitby, Ellesmere Port, will be led by the North West’s gas distribution network Cadent, which is responsible for managing the gas pipes and other infrastructure that currently deliver gas to people’s homes and businesses.

-Cadent will be partnering with British Gas and Cheshire West & Chester Council.
-It will also be working with the Government, energy regulator Ofgem (which is funding the Hydrogen Village programme) and the Health & Safety Executive.
+Cadent will be partnering with British Gas to deliver the programme.
+We will also be working with Cheshire West and Chester Council, Government, energy regulator Ofgem, and the Health & Safety Executive.